btroop/btroop/README.md

 **Highlights from projects for Fortune 50 tech company**
 - Managed strategic business operations for a global, modern-digital-marketing program that influenced over $150M in revenue across 7 countries while in its first year of incubation
-- Developed a go-to-market strategy for a world-wide marketing campaign designed to onboard existing business partners onto a new transaction platform
+- Developed a global engagement program's go-to-market strategy for onboarding existing business partners onto a new transaction platform
-- Drove a multi-system data audit to identify and catalog reporting disparities—provided strategic recommendations to eliminate reporting issues and build stakeholder trust
+- Drove a multi-system data audit to identify and catalog reporting disparities; provided strategic recommendations for eliminating reporting issues and building stakeholder trust
 <details>
   <summary><b>More details</b></summary>
   <details>